 Valerie Repta, Co-Vice Chair, (Term – September 29, 2020 – June 2022)

 Valerie works as a clinician-researcher.
 She has master’s degrees in psychology and social work, and has worked in social service and health care settings, both directly with clients and at the system/provincial level to provide evidence-informed practices to improve mental health care services.
 She values connecting direct intervention services with research and evaluation practices to improve client outcomes.
 Valerie has collaborated on new community and health care initiatives to support developing partnerships between sectors.
-She has lived in Centretown since 2009 and served on the Board since 2016 and chaired the Quality Improvement Action Team since 2017.
+She has lived in Centretown since 2009, served on the Board since 2016 and chaired the Quality Improvement Action Team since 2017.
 Valerie is proud to share the Centre’s values of engagement, inclusion, advocacy and diversity.